Bill Saul: Professional career

 Saul was selected by the Baltimore Colts in the second round (23rd overall) of the 1962 NFL draft.
 He also was selected by the Buffalo Bills in the ninth round (68th overall) of the 1962 AFL draft.
 As a rookie, he was a backup at linebacker and defensive end.
 In 1963, he focused on the linebacker position and remained a backup as he gained experience.

 On September 7, 1964, he was traded along with rookie halfback Marv Woodson to his hometown Pittsburgh Steelers, in exchange for placekicker Lou Michaels and a third round pick (#36-Glenn Ressler).

 In 1964, the Steelers acquired Saul after starter Myron Pottios suffered a broken right arm in the last preseason game.
 He appeared in 13 games with 10 starts.
 In 1965, he was placed on the injured reserve list, with a kidney injury that he suffered in the preseason game against the Minnesota Vikings.
 In 1966, he was named the team's starter at middle linebacker.
-On December 10, 1967, in the contest against the Washington Redskins, he became the first player to wear a wireless microphone during an NFL game.
+On December 10, 1967, in an game against the Washington Redskins, he became the first player to wear a wireless microphone during an NFL game.

 As part of new head coach Chuck Noll's purging of the roster in his first year, on July 28, 1969, Saul was traded to the Dallas Cowboys, in exchange for an undisclosed future draft choice (not exercised).
 He was released on September 3.
 On September 4, the New Orleans Saints acquired his rights from the Cowboys, in exchange for an undisclosed amount of cash.

 On September 1, 1970, he was released from the Saints roster.
 In September, he signed as a free agent with the Detroit Lions.
 He appeared in 13 games as a backup at middle linebacker.